 Sales Tip #5: Go for the Irresistible Powerful Closer

-Your closing phrase can make or break your entire pitch, and there are tons of effective options to choose from.
+Your sales closing technique can make or break your entire pitch, and there are tons of effective options to choose from.
 Over time you’ll figure out what works best with your sales style and customer avatar, but here are some options to consider.

 First, you can be direct.
 By this point in the pitch, you’ve already gotten your prospect to say “yes” several times.
 So, as they say in sales, “assume the sale”—act as if they’ve already said yes to your offer (because, essentially, they have).